ugirumurera/TA_solver/README.md

 **Step 2.** Install Python on your system if not already installed.
 Codes was developed with Python 2.7.

-** Step 3.** Install[Python-igraph](http://igraph.org/python/#pyinstall).
+** Step 3.** Install [Python-igraph](http://igraph.org/python/#pyinstall).
 This library is necessary to validate installation, by solving a small static traffic assignment problem using the Frank-Wolfe algorithm.

 **Step 4.** Request a copy of the py4jbeats jar file by [emai](mailto:gomes@me.berkeley.edu).
 The py4jbeats allows to utilize the Beats simulator api to encode traffic scenarios.
 You will receive an invitation to join a Dropbox folder containing the py4jbeats jar file.
 You should have Dropbox sync this folder with your computer so that you always have the latest version of the simulator.